AND-STL Executive Committee

 Goals:

-• Plan all NNM activities subject to the approval of the Executive Board.
+• Functions: Plan all NNM activities subject to the approval of the Executive Committee.

 Goals: